sameeranamarnath/fullstackrealestatemicroservicesapp/README.md

 An event-driven real estate web application with a house collection.
-With this application, house checkers and clients can browse the houses in the collection to see if they like any of them.
+With this application, users  and prospective buyers can browse the properties in the collection to see if they like any of them.

-Frontend stack React TypeScript, HTML, CSS, and Bootstrap.
+Frontend stack= React TypeScript, HTML, CSS, and Bootstrap.
 Backend stack
 a) config ( django,mysql,docker)
 b) houses ( django,mysql,docker)